vision-dev1/DevBuddy/README.md

 ## License

 © 2026 DevBuddy.
-All rights reserved.
+All rights reserved.See the [LICENSE](LICENSE) file for detail.

 ---